 My Approach to Helping

 I provide clients with individualized, interactive therapy.
-My specialty is working with young through mid-life adults who have been dealing with a range of issues: depression, anxiety, relationships, natural life transitions (e.g engagement/marriage, career change), substance abuse, and trauma.
-My therapeutic work is a combination of psycho-dynamic and cognitive behavioral approaches.
+My specialty is working with young through mid-life adults who have been dealing with a range of issues: anxiety, depression, relationships, natural life transitions (e.g engagement, marriage, career change), substance abuse, and trauma.
+My therapeutic work is a combination of psychoanalytic and cognitive behavioral approaches.
 I offer individuals a reprieve from the busyness and the stress of daily life in a warm, "safe" environment in which I work to build a rapport with each client based on empathy and compassion.
 I maintain a high level of commitment to my clients in their journeys through personal growth and change.

-I am a graduate of the Columbia University School of Social Work and have trained at the Ackerman Institute for the Family.
+I am a graduate of Yale University and the Columbia University School of Social Work.
+I have trained at the Ackerman Institute for the Family.
+I have a certificate in Psychoanalytic Therapy from a three year postgraduate program from the Training Institute of Mental Health.
 In an effort to continue my education, I attend workshops and presentations to stay current on research in the field.
 Please feel free to contact me for additional information and to learn more about my practice.

 More Info About My Practice